stujmar/banner-ninja/README.md

 # learning
-I'm just getting started, Projects to learn
+I'm just getting started, some test code in this repository.